typedb/typedb-docs/12-comparisons/00-sql-and-graql.md

 - Languages that attempt to enable asking questions at a higher-level
 - Languages where the system figures out how to do lower-level operations

 In practical terms, this means the languages become accessible to groups of people who would have otherwise not been able to access them.
-In this documentation, while we look at specific common concepts, we focus on comparing and exploring the differences beteween the two languages.
+In this documentation, while we look at specific common concepts, we focus on comparing and exploring the differences between the two languages.

 ### The Origin of SQL and the Relational Model